cyclosproject/ng-openapi-gen/README.md

 $ ng-openapi-gen --input my-api.yaml --output my-app/src/app/api
 ```

-Alternativly you can use the generator directly from within your build-script:
+Alternatively you can use the generator directly from within your build-script:

 ```typescript
 import $RefParser from 'json-schema-ref-parser';